 "We are thrilled to welcome Mark Tjia to the UAB family," UAB Associate Athletics Director for Administration Matt Wildt said.
-"Mark brings a wealth of experience from multiple levels, both as a player and coach, to our women's tennis program.
+"Mark brings a wealth of experience from multiple levels, both as a player and coach to our women's tennis program.
 We look forward to Mark taking our program here to the next level."

 "I am excited to be the next head coach for UAB women's tennis," Tjia said.
 "This has always been a passion and a goal of mine to be the head coach of a women's tennis program -- and to do it at a place like UAB that has unlimited potential is something I am extremely excited about."
 Tjia joined TCU after serving as the Head Tennis Professional at the 300 Swim & Tennis Club in Gainesville, Fla., since 1997.
 In 2010, he was an assistant coach for the Florida women's tennis team that reached the final round at the NCAA Team Championship, won the SEC, and finished No. 2 in the nation.
 The Gators dropped a 4-3 decision to national champion Stanford in the final match.

-Tjia played singles and doubles for three top-10 Horned Frog teams between 1989 and 1992, including the 1989 squad that reached the semifinal round at the NCAA Championships.
-Tjia played his entire college career under legendary former TCU coach Tut Bartzen.
+Tjia played singles and doubles for three top-10 Horned Frog teams between 1988 and 1992, including the 1989 squad that reached the semifinal round at the NCAA Championships, and the 1992 squad that was #2 in the nation.

 After receiving his bachelor's degree in business administration from TCU in 1992, Tjia participated for several years on the ATP pro circuit.
 He achieved a high world ranking of No. 589 in singles in November 1994.
 After his playing days, he served as a coach on the WTA Tour and wrote and published the book "Loving the Battle!" - Tips to Improve Your Tennis Performance.